criticalmanufacturing/training-labs-automation/readme.md

 Start by installing the AutomatedLab framework.
 The AllowCluber flag is required because this module needs to enhance some builtin cmdlets to redirect verbose and debug messages into a test log.

 You also need to install SqlServerDsc.
-This module is used by the scripts to prepare SQL Server installations.
+These modules are used by the scripts to prepare SQL Server installations.

 ``` PowerShell
 Install-Module AutomatedLab -AllowClobber